64/64.github.io/content/monte-carlo.md

 Monte Carlo integration is a powerful tool for evaluating high-dimensional integrals.
 We have seen how its variance can be reduced significantly through importance sampling and through choosing a low discrepancy sequence, both of which result in lowering the amount of computational work we need to do to obtain a reasonable result.

-In another article, I will talk about a technique called *[Multiple Importance Sampling](https://en.wikipedia.org/wiki/Importance_sampling#Multiple_and_adaptive_importance_sampling)* which allows us to combine several different guesses of the shape of our integrand into one single probability density function usable for importance sampling as above.
+In [the next article](@/multiple-importance-sampling.md), I will talk about a technique called [Multiple Importance Sampling](https://en.wikipedia.org/wiki/Importance_sampling#Multiple_and_adaptive_importance_sampling) which allows us to combine samples from multiple different probability density functions that we think match the shape of the integrand, reducing variance without introducing bias.

 ### Footnotes
 <a id="footnote-1" href="#footnote-ref-1">1</a>: For the rest of this post we assume that {% katex() %} f(x) {% end %} is non-negative, otherwise such a choice of PDF would not be possible.
 We also assume that the PDF is non-zero wherever {% katex() %} f {% end %} is non-zero, to avoid division by zero.

-### Further Reading
+### References

 * [Eric Veach's thesis](http://graphics.stanford.edu/papers/veach_thesis/thesis.pdf) is a truly excellent resource and covers everything here and more in greater detail (mainly section 2).
 * [Physically Based Rendering: From Theory to Implementation](http://www.pbr-book.org/3ed-2018/Monte_Carlo_Integration.html) chapter 10 covers Monte Carlo Integration.
 [Chapter 7](http://www.pbr-book.org/3ed-2018/Sampling_and_Reconstruction.html) describes the theory and implementation behind a number of low discrepancy sequences.